Cragdoo/vninja/content/post/veeam-vanguard-summit-2018.md

 ![Prague, Old Town](/img/Prague.jpg#center)

 By the looks of it, Veeam has done a great job organizing the event, arranging travel and hotel accomodations for approximately 50 Vanguards from all over the world — That  take *some* organizing!
 There will be a realluy mixed bag of representatives from Brazil, the US, Australia, the Nordics, and all over Europe.
 This is the Vanguards chance to get briefed on new developments, but also a great way to provide feedback to Veeam as well.
-One of the realluy nice things about the Vangurd program is the two-way street nature of it.
+One of the really nice things about the Vangurd program is the two-way street nature of it, it's not just one-way communication from Veeam, they listen as well.

 The event agenda looks great too, with a good mix of public content, enbargoed content and even some [Rickatron](https://twitter.com/RickVanover) special **TOP SECRET** content.
 There is even planned some "responsible enjoyment" in the evenings, and a boat trip with dinner on the Wednesday.